fmalina/revisions-blocl/activism/whatsworstthatcouldhappen.md

 But if policy-making is responsive to neither the needs nor the demands of the voters, then how do we know that policies would benefit the ordinary person?
-The answer is, that we don’t.
-And increasingly, they don’t.
-Elections are a charade in which politicians make promises that they don’t keep and if Cameron and Osborne are anything to go by, if they win the votes, they can then do exactly what they like.
+The answer is, that we don't.
+And increasingly, they don't.
+Elections are a charade in which politicians make promises that they don't keep and if Cameron and Osborne are anything to go by, if they win the votes, they can then do exactly what they like.